MakerFaireOrlando/mfo-static-website/pages/schedule.md

 <a href="/assets/images/program/MFO_2022_Program.pdf"><img src="/assets/images/program/MFO_2022_Program_Page_2-web.jpg" alt="Maker Faire Orlando 2022 event program page 2" width="800" /></a>

+{%endcomment%}

 ---

 ## Need Tickets?
-Hop over to our [tickets](/attend) page for more information including our free ticket programs for first responders, educators, and veterans and details on how to win a professional 3D printer package from DeltaMaker 3D!
+Hop over to our [tickets](/attend) page for more information including our free ticket programs for first responders, educators, and veterans!

+{%comment%}
 ___
 ## Want Even More Maker Faire & Robot Ruckus fun with special guests and BattleBots Teams?
 Check out the [Maker Faire Orlando & VIP Fundraiser](https://events.humanitix.com/maker-faire-orlando-and-robot-ruckus-vip-fundraiser) happening after-hours on Saturday the 5th after the first day of Maker Faire Orlando.
 This event requires a separate ticket.
 [Learn More](https://events.humanitix.com/maker-faire-orlando-and-robot-ruckus-vip-fundraiser)
+{%endcomment%}

 ---

 Exhibiting makers and available experiences are subject to change based on community availablity.

-{%endcomment%}